 A PESTLE analysis looks at the following six factors:

-It might feel too late to be making predictions about the threats your business might face over the next year – after all, many businesses have already suffered financial difficulty as a result of the coronavirus pandemic.
+It might feel too late to be making predictions about the threats your business might face over the next year – after all, many businesses have already suffered financial difficulty.

 Conducting a forward-looking PESTLE analysis can help you to break down potential challenges across different areas, and plan for eventualities you might otherwise have overlooked.